The Holy Spirit or my conscience?

 I want to draw our attention to the importance of the word of God in our faith life.
 The word of God is God -John 1:1.
 It is the source of our faith “ So then faith comes by hearing, and hearing by the word of God” Romans 10:17.

 We discover in Ephesians chapter 6 that the word of God is the sword of the Holy Spirit.
-It is the sixth piece of armor that Paul talks about as he details the full armor of God.
-Paul admonishes Christians to put on the whole armor of God, so we can stand against the wiles of the devil- Ephesians 6:11.
+It is the sixth piece of armor that Paul talks about as he details the whole armor of God.
+Paul admonishes Christians to put on the whole armor of God so we can stand against the wiles of the devil- Ephesians 6:11.
 Take note that it is the schemes, strategies, and deceits of the devil that you need to fight against with your full armor.
 All the weapons mentioned are undoubtedly vital for defense.
 The sword of the spirit, which is the word of God, is the only weapon that is both defensive and offensive.
 It is sharper than any double-edged sword – Hebrews 4:12.
 It is the word that endures forever -1 Peter 1:25

 Jesus Christ used the same weapon, the word of God, to dismiss the devil in Matthew chapter 4.
 Jesus thus demonstrated how valuable it is to be well-grounded in the Word of God.